ricejasonf/cppdock/README.md

 ## Overview

+CppDock is just a tiny python script that uses a config file to specify project specific values and platform specific dependencies.

+In the simple my_app example, running `cppdock build linux_x64` will create a Docker image called `my_app_deps:linux_64`.

-###Lock Library Dependencies to Specific Revisions Automatically
+### Lock Library Dependencies to Specific Revisions Automatically

-In a local cppdock.ini file you can specify repos of libraries and cppdock automatically sets the SHA of the revision so there are unexpected changes.
+In a local `cppdock.ini` file you can specify repos of libraries and cppdock automatically sets the SHA of the revision so there are no unexpected changes.

 ```ini
 [linux_x64]